-Use a Message Bundle for Your Look and Feel
+5.5 Use a Message Bundle for Your Look and Feel

-In the banner, login, and login error pages, the Administration Console uses JSTL tags to load text messages from localized properties files.
+In the banner and login pages, the Administration Console uses JSTL tags to load text messages from localized properties files.
 For example, to display the window title in LoginForm.jsp:

-1. The <fmt:setBundle basename="global" var="current_bundle" scope="page"/> tag in LoginForm.jsp sets the current message bundle to global.
+The <fmt:setBundle basename="global" var="current_bundle" scope="page"/> tag in LoginForm.jsp sets the current message bundle to global.

-This JSP tag looks in WEB-INF/classes for files with the following name pattern: bundle[locale].properties.
+This JSP tag looks in WEB-INF/classes for files with the following name pattern:

+bundle[locale].properties.

-The default properties file for this bundle is WEB-INF/classes/global.properties.
-If the Web browser or operating system specifies a different locale, then the JSP tag would load WEB-INF/classes/global_locale.properties.
+The default properties file for this bundle is global.properties in WL HOME/server/lib/consoleapp/webapp/WEB-INF/classes/console.jar.
+If the Web browser or operating system specifies a different locale, then the JSP tag would load global locale.properties.